dalbir/fileSysCrawler/README.md

   - Extract text data from pdf files
   - Extract text from image files by performing OCR on them
   - Extract text data from office files, such as .docx, .pptx, .xlsx, .odt, .odp, .ods
+  - Set location for decompressing office files in places with restricted write access for nodeJS

 **Scroll below to find instructions to use it as a separate package (non-npm) with REST API interface**